axten/nikita-generated-slim-build-folders/source/static/README.md

 # the static-page-generator based on twig

 This folder provides an static-page-generator based on twig.js.
 It aims to be an alternative to assemble.io.
-See the [twig documentation](http://twig.sensiolabs.org/documentation) and [twig intro for designers](http://twig.sensiolabs.org/doc/templates.html) if you wonder how twig is working in general.
+See the [twig documentation](http://twig.sensiolabs.org/documentation) and the [twig intro for designers](http://twig.sensiolabs.org/doc/templates.html) if you wonder how twig is working in general.
 You can add custom twig functions, filters and tags in the gruntfile.
 See the [grunt-twig-render documentation](https://github.com/stefanullinger/grunt-twig-render) for examples.
 Also, you find a list of supported twig features in the [twig.js wiki](https://github.com/twigjs/twig.js/wiki).